meenakshivejendla/React_Internship_Assignment/README.md

-React Model

-This is a reusable React modal component that allows users to select items from two categories :Fruits and Vegetables.

-🎯 Objective

-The objective of this assignment is to build a modal component that:

-1.Handles multiple categories independently

-2.Maintains selection state across tab switches

-Demonstrates proper React component design and state ownership

-✨ Features

-Two category tabs: Fruits and Vegetables

-Live count of selected items per category

-Active tab highlighting
-Case insensitive real time search
-Save button logs selected items to the console
-Save button disabled when no items are selected
-Cancel button closes the modal without saving Scrollable list of items
-Checkbox based selection
-Selections persist while switching tabs

-🗂️ Project Structure
-src/
-│
-├── components/
-│   └── AddItemsModal.js
-│
-├── data/
-│   └── items.js
-│
-├── styles/
-│   └── AddItemsModal.css
-│
-├── App.js
-├── index.js
-├── index.css

-This structure ensures:

-Clear separation of concerns
-Maintainable and readable code along with Reusable components

-🧠 State Management Approach

-React functional components with useState

-A single source of truth inside AddItemsModal

-Independent state handling for Fruits and Vegetables

-No redundant or duplicated state
+React Internship Assignment – Add Items Modal

+This project implements a reusable React modal component that allows users to select items from two categories: Fruits and Vegetables.
+The main focus of this assignment is code structure, state management, and clean component design, rather than heavy UI styling.

+📌 Problem Overview

+The goal is to build a modal that:

+Displays two categories (Fruits & Vegetables)

+Allows selecting items using checkboxes

+Persists selections while switching tabs

+Supports case-insensitive search

+Returns selected items on save

+No backend or external state management libraries are used.

+🧠 Approach & Design Decisions
+1. Component-Based Design

+The core logic is encapsulated inside a single reusable component: AddItemsModal

+The UI is logically divided into:

+Header (title, tabs, close icon)

+Content (search + item list)

+Footer (Cancel and Save actions)

+This makes the component easy to understand and reuse.

+2. State Management

+React functional components with useState are used

+All state is owned by the AddItemsModal component to maintain a single source of truth

+State includes:

+activeTab → tracks current category

+selected → stores selected item IDs separately for fruits and vegetables

+search → search input value

 Example state structure: